sommcoder/markey/client/README.md

 # MARKEY

-Mar-key is a handy tool for the employees of Paradise Theatre!
+Mar-key is a handy tool for the employees of Paradise Theatre and a unique idea to help make manually adjusted the tiles on their analogue display just a little bit easier!

 It has a few use cases: